Brioche Donuts (VIDEO)

 Allow time for the dough to rise

-General rule of thumb is to wait until the dough is doubled in size.
-If the kitchen area is cool and drafty, it will take longer for the dough to rise than my recipe time.
-The ideal temperature for dough to rise is between 74°F to 85°F / 23°C to 29°C. If your room feels drafty, place the bowl covered with a tea towel in the oven, with door closed and turned off.
-Rushing this step can result in a denser texture.
+The ideal temperature for dough to rise is between 74°F to 85°F / 23°C to 29°C. If your room feels drafty, place the bowl covered with a tea towel in the oven, with the oven light on and door closed.

 Use a candy thermometer